How to Remove URL:MAL Virus in 2024: 3 Easy Steps

 Step 2.
 Remove the URL:MAL Infection and Delete Any Other Infected Files

-Now that the virus scan is finished, you need to remove every dangerous quarantined file.
+Now that the virus scan is finished, you need to remove any files that your antivirus quarantined.
 Advanced users will be able to determine which files are dangerous, and which ones are false positives (harmless files that the antivirus mistakes for malware).
 However, most users will not know how to identify a false positive.
 If you’re unclear, contact your antivirus program’s support team.

 Once you’ve erased every malware file, you should restart your PC to terminate any viruses that may have been running in your system’s memory.
 Once this is done, it’s a good idea to run a second full disk scan to ensure all traces of infected files are gone.
 Luckily, smart scanners like Norton use file caching to recognize files they’ve recently scanned, so the second scan will be much quicker than the first.